Miihir79/subcriptionsApp/README.md

 - App to track different OTT subscriptions taken by users
 - Notifies the users to pay their bills
 - Used various classes from Android Jetpack
+- Uses Room db to store the subscriptions details

 ## Screenshots of the app
 ### Main Activty